 In 2006, Gomes caught the attention of the BBC News with his report on Brazil’s very own Gold Rush.
 He photographed the detrimental living conditions and the grave sacrifices made by miners in the hunt for wealth and prosperity in the Amazon Rain Forest.

 Gomes made his start with Folha de S.Paulo staff in 2007, where his photo-essay “Cracolandia”, exposed the true nature of a zone in downtown São Paulo, notorious for its heavy use of crack-cocaine.
 Gomes portrayed the mixed and crude urban reality of the city while maintaining a sensible and poetic version of the city’s nights and shadows.

-He traveled to the USA to documenting New Orleans’ rebuilding project city five years after Hurricane Katrina.
-In addition, covering the Drugs War during the military occupation of the favelas Complexo do Alemão in 2010 and in Rocinha in 2011, both occurring in Rio de Janeiro city, Brazil.
+He traveled to the USA to document New Orleans’ rebuilding project five years after Hurricane Katrina, in addition, covering the Drugs War during the military occupation of the favelas Complexo do Alemão in 2010 and in Rocinha in 2011, both occurring in Rio de Janeiro city, Brazil.

 During the Arab Spring, Folha de S.Paulo sent Gomes twice to Libya to cover the war.
 The first was between March and April 2011, when NATO has backed a resolution authorizing a no-fly zone over Libya and began a military offensive against Gaddafi’s dictatorial regime.
 Then, in August 2011, during the fall of the capital, Tripoli he came back to the country.

-Two years later, Gomes was assigned to Iran, spending three weeks in Tehran to produce a series of news reports about Iranian society, exclusively for Folha de São Paulo, that after becoming the book “Os Iranianos” by Samy Adghirni.
+Two years later, Gomes was assigned to Iran, spending three weeks in Tehran to produce a series of news reports about Iranian society, exclusively for Folha de São Paulo, paving the way for “Os Iranianos” by Samy Adghirni, a published book.